APPLY FOR A BSN NUMBER IN THE NETHERLANDS

-When moving to the Netherlands, a Dutch citizen service number, known as a BSN (burgerservicenummer) in Dutch, is the first issue that needs to be organized.
+When moving to the Netherlands, you have a lot to arrange.
+A Dutch citizen service number, known as a BSN (burgerservicenummer) in Dutch, is the first issue that needs to be organized.
 Everyone in the Netherlands must have this registration number.
-This number is assigned to each Dutch citizen born in the Netherlands, and foreigners must apply for this.
+This unique personal number is assigned to each Dutch citizen born in the Netherlands, and foreigners must apply for this.

 WHAT IS THE BSN NUMBER?

-There are no costs in getting a Dutch BSN number.
-You must however make an appointment with the city hall to register for a BSN number.
+There are no costs in getting a Dutch citizen service number.
+You must however make an appointment with the city hall to register for a BSN.

-HOW TO GET A BSN NUMBER IN THE NETHERLANDS
+HOW TO GET A CITIZEN SERVICE NUMBER IN THE NETHERLANDS

-You will receive a BSN number when registering with the municipality (known as gemeente) within the city that you will be resident.
+You will receive a citizen service number when registering with the municipality (known as gemeente) within the city that you will be resident.
 Usually this registration can be done at the city hall, known as the gemeentehuis.

-Do keep in mind that having a BSN number, does not automatically give you permission to work in the Netherlands and does not equal to a work permit.
+Do keep in mind that having a BSN in the Netherlands, does not automatically give you permission to work in the Netherlands and does not equal to a work permit.
 Depending on your home country, you may need to apply for this separately.

 You are a so-called ‘non-resident’, if you are staying in the Netherlands for less than 4 months.
 Although you are not resided in the Netherlands permanently, you have to deal with the Dutch government, as you need to register as a non-resident.
 You can do this with a municipality that has a special registration facility.
-After registration, you will receive a citizen service number (BSN) directly.
+After registration, you will receive a BSN directly.